-INDIANAPOLIS — Indianapolis police say phone records led them to a 19-year-old man, who is already behind bars, in connection with an August shooting.
+INDIANAPOLIS — Indianapolis police say phone records led them to a 19-year-old man, who is already behind bars, in connection with an August shooting on the city's east side.

 Detectives say Keshawn Kimbrough robbed a man of money and shot him while trying sell a broken iPhone in a transaction that began on Facebook Marketplace.
 Police say it happened around midnight on Aug.
-26 on Tacoma Avenue near Washington Street.
+26 on Tacoma Avenue near Washington and North Rural streets.

-At the scene, IMPD says they found two shell casings and, in November, would use phone records to tie Kimbrough to the scene.
+At the scene, IMPD says they found two shell casings and, in November, detectives used phone records to tie Kimbrough to the scene.

-"I don't even know how I escaped the scene," said Jaji.
+"I don't even know how I escaped the scene," Jaji said.

 Jaji said another bullet went through his passenger-side window.

-"I was shocked," he said.
+"I was shocked," Jaji said.
 "I was, like, 'What am I going to do right now?'"

 Jaji said it all started on Facebook Marketplace, an online tool where users can buy, sell and trade items.
 Jaji said he started messaging a user by the name of "LanboyKee," who had listed an iPhone for sale.